neil-stewart/neil-stewart.github.io/_posts/2020-03-23-this_website.md

 The [publications](/publications.html) page is made using [Jekyll scholar](https://github.com/inukshuk/jekyll-scholar), which builds the whole page---links and all---from my master bibtex file.

-Because I have used the Jekyll scholar extension, which is not available on GitHub Pages, I have to build the site locally because pushing it to git, as described in [Jekyll on Github Pages with Plugins](http://sarahcassady.com/2015/07/17/jekyll-on-github-pages/) tutorial.
+Because I have used the Jekyll scholar extension, which is not available on GitHub Pages, I have to build the site locally, pushing it to git as described in [Jekyll on Github Pages with Plugins](http://sarahcassady.com/2015/07/17/jekyll-on-github-pages/) tutorial.